TimothyElder/mise/PLAN.md

 - Keyboard shortcuts, "Command + N" → "Create New Project", "Command + O" → "Open Project"
 - Packaging Tectonic with the software
 **Sometime**
+- Analysis View: document viewer click on code segment to go back to coded segments view.
 - Alembic versioning style with published schema for database
 - On project creation need to add something in the root directory for the project that clearly indicates that the directory is a project file such as including a `.mise` file that has some information about under what version of the program the project was made and the author.
 - For packaging the app need to set `setup_logging(..., level=logging.INFO)` in the `app.py` file.